forestliurui/Multi-Paxos-for-chat-service/README.md

 We also implemented the recovery mechanism using stable storage.
 Each server process will automatically write its relevant status into file in disk.
 When we restart it after its crash, it will automatiicaly restore status from disk and keep running.

 ## Contents
-directory src contains the source code directory config contains the configuration files for different test cases
+* directory src/ contains the source code
+* directory config/ contains the configuration files for different test cases
+* directory state_backup/ contains the backup files that are used for recovery in case of server crash

 ## How to Use
-Make sure you are under the /src directory before you try to run any of the following commands
+Make sure you are under the src/ directory before you try to run any of the following commands
 ### Script mode
 To run servers:
 ```bash